Dominic-Mu/dsc-phase-5-group-14-project/README.md

 <img src="https://media.giphy.com/media/XB9XIMyb3xhsEkI8Nv/giphy.gif" width="700px" height="350px" alt="Mosquitto"/>

 Malaria continues to be a significant public health challenge in Kenya, with substantial efforts dedicated to its prevention and control.
-The Kenya Demographic and Health Survey's Malaria Indicator Survey (KDHS-MIS) provides a rich source of data that, when analyzed using advanced machine learning (ML) techniques, can offer valuable insights and enhance our understanding of malaria prevalence, risk factors, and intervention effectiveness.
+The Kenya Demographic and Health Survey's Malaria Indicator Survey (DHS-KMIS) provides a rich source of data that, when analyzed using advanced machine learning (ML) techniques, can offer valuable insights and enhance our understanding of malaria prevalence, risk factors, and intervention effectiveness.

 ## 1.1 Overview of KDHS